Sysco: Labor disputes and corporate practices

+In 2014, Sysco paid a $19.4 million settlement to the state of California following a 2013 investigation into the company's use of unrefrigerated storage for perishable food including meat and dairy.
+The investigation found 21 unregistered, uninspected 'sheds' used by the company.

-In early April 2023, Teamsters members at Sysco locations in Louisville and Indianapolis went on strike for higher wages and to end "barbaric" work schedules.
-In a Department Of Labor review in 2024, Sysco agreed to pay to settle an allegation regarding hiring discrimination against female employees.
+In early April 2023, International Brotherhood of Teamsters members at Sysco locations in Louisville and Indianapolis went on strike for higher wages and to end "barbaric" work schedules.
+In a United States Department of Labor review in 2024, Sysco agreed to pay to settle an allegation regarding hiring discrimination against female employees.
 In October 2025, Teamsters at Sysco San Francisco and Portland authorized a strike for Sysco failing to produce a fair contract.

-In the food world, Sysco is universally known for being cheap and for having the lowest quality.
-As one chef remarked, “When I see a Sysco truck delivering to a restaurant, I assume that they’re not trying very hard to be any good.”
-It’s why you hear the phrase “tonight’s dinner fell off the Sysco truck.”
-Sysco sells the cheapest option possible, which naturally means a downward spiral for quality.
-This race to the bottom is best seen in seafood.
 The Outlaw Ocean Project published a report in October 2023 alleging China's use of North Korean labor, with accounts of rampant sexual abuse.
-Following this, in January 2024 Sysco published a statement noting the suspension of all contracts with Dalian Haiquing Foods citing "human and labor rights abuses".
+Following this, in January 2024 Sysco published a statement noting the suspension of all contracts with Dalian Haiqing Foods citing "human and labor rights abuses".
 An investigation by the St. Petersburg Times found that the company was selling mislabeled fish (grouper in this instance).
 Meanwhile, the Associated Press reported that the company sold shrimp from India processed in grueling labor conditions.
 The company does not generally audit its US suppliers.